-Daniel was prominent in the Medo-Persian Empire and a trusted advisor to King Darius.
+Daniel was prominent in the Medo-Persian Empire and a trusted adviser to King Darius.
 However, after being placed as head of the satraps (governors, of sorts), Daniel was hated by some of them for his quick ascent.
 They laid a legal trap for Daniel that should have gotten him killed, for he was thrown into the infamous lions’ den.
 He survived, however, by God’s intervention, and he continued to prophesy, rule, and provide counsel in that foreign land (Daniel 6:28).

 Mordecai and Esther

 Another key event in the history of Israel also occurred in Persia.
 The book of Esther describes the origin of the Feast of Purim and how the Jews were spared mass destruction.
 When Cyrus released the Jews to their homeland, not all of them elected to return to Judah (Esther 3:8).
 King Artaxerxes (or “Ahasuerus,” as he is called in Esther) reigned from 404-359 B.C. and likely had little background on his government’s history with the Jews.
-So, when his top advisor, Haman, accused the Jews of being routinely disobedient to the king’s laws, Artaxerxes believed him and agreed to Haman’s plan of genocide against the Jews.
+So, when his top adviser, Haman, accused the Jews of being routinely disobedient to the king’s laws, Artaxerxes believed him and agreed to Haman’s plan of genocide against the Jews.
 Queen Esther, herself a Jewess, had been chosen queen of the empire without disclosing her origin.
 In a series of remarkable events, plainly evincing God’s providence, Esther was able to expose Haman’s vile motives.
 Not only were the Jews spared destruction, but Esther’s cousin Mordecai was given Haman’s place of honor.

 God uses individuals and empires to accomplish His will.
 Certainly, the Medo-Persian Empire is a case in point.
 God used this empire to set His captive people free, fund the rebuilding of the temple, and encourage His children that they are never forsaken.